jhpyle/docassemble/_docs/documents.md

 ![document screenshot]({{ site.baseurl }}/img/document-example-preview.png)

-## <a name="docx"></a>Creating DOCX files from Markdown
+## <a name="docx"></a>Creating DOCX Files from Markdown

-**docassemble** can use [Pandoc] to convert [Markdown] into a Microsoft Word .docx file.
-These .docx files are not created by default because they do not support all of the features that are supported by [RTF](#rtf) and [PDF](#pdf) formats.
-To generate .docx files, specify `docx` as one of the [`valid formats`]:
+A Steward can use [Pandoc] to convert [Markdown] into a Microsoft Word DOCX file.
+These DOCX files are not created by default because they do not support all of the features that are supported by [RTF](#rtf) and [PDF](#pdf) formats.
+To generate DOCX files, specify `docx` as one of the [`valid formats`]:

 {% include side-by-side.html demo="document-docx" %}

-To customize document styles, headers, and footers in your .docx file, see the [`docx reference file`] setting, discussed below.
+To customize document styles, headers, and footers in your DOCX file, see the [`docx reference file`] setting, discussed below.

-There are some formatting features that [Pandoc] supports when converting to .rtf that are not available when converting to .docx, so you might want to use .rtf conversion for that reason.
-However, the .rtf format can be user-unfriendly, and in some circumstances it would be better to have a .docx version.
-Luckily, [LibreOffice] can convert .rtf files to .docx format.
-If you include `rtf to docx` as one of the [`valid formats`], **docassemble** will convert [Markdown] to RTF format and then use [LibreOffice] to convert the RTF file to .docx format.
-The result is that you get a .docx file instead of an .rtf file.
+There are some formatting features that [Pandoc] supports when converting to .rtf that are not available when converting to DOCX, so you might want to use .rtf conversion for that reason.
+However, the .rtf format can be user-unfriendly, and in some circumstances it would be better to have a DOCX version.
+Luckily, [LibreOffice] can convert .rtf files to DOCX format.
+If you include `rtf to docx` as one of the [`valid formats`], the Steward will convert [Markdown] to RTF format and then use [LibreOffice] to convert the RTF file to DOCX format.
+The result is that you get a DOCX file instead of an .rtf file.

 {% include side-by-side.html demo="document-docx-from-rtf" %}

-Note that you can also assemble .docx files from templates that you compose in Mirosoft Word.
+Note that you can also assemble DOCX files from templates that you compose in Mirosoft Word.
 See the [`docx template file`] feature, which is described [below](#docx template file).

-## <a name="content file"></a>Reading Markdown content from separate files
+## <a name="content file"></a>Reading Markdown Content from Separate Files

-If the content of your document is lengthy and you would rather not type it into the interview [YAML] file as a `content` directive within an `attachments` block, you can import the content from a separate file using `content file`:
+If the content of your document is lengthy and you would rather not type it into the [DALang] file as a `content` sub-component within an `attachments` component, you can import the content from a separate file using `content file`:

 {% include side-by-side.html demo="document-file" %}